Toward an Aesthetic for English-Language Haiku

 A fine example of this is provided by James W. Hackett in this haiku:

-the huge fish lies motionless
+Deep within the stream the huge fish lies motionless facing the current |

 On the surface, this poem presents a simple scene from nature, something that many of us have experienced.
 Perhaps Hackett is standing on a bridge over a swiftly flowing mountain stream.
 But awareness of Hackett's lifelong pursuit of Zen principles opens this poem to another, deeper (no pun intended!) interpretation.
 The fish could easily be seen as a Zen master.
 Moving, yet motionless.
 In the stream of life, but unaffected by the currents that carry others away.
 Facing upstream in a world that is moving downstream.
 This additional level of insight provides the richness that makes this haiku more than merely what David Cobb calls a "nature note."